CodeYourFuture/syllabus-archive/others/deployment/1-for-html-module/workshop-1-basic-automatic-deployment-with-netlify.md

 ## Trouble-shooting - when things go wrong

-- (delete & recreate site is possible (e.g. if you use the wrong github account or repo), renaming site is possible)
+- (Delete & recreate site is possible (e.g. if you use the wrong github account or repo), renaming site is possible)
-- when repos don't show up in the menu
+- When repos don't show up in the menu
-- site is not deploying on push to master (logs, branch awareness, propagation delay)
+- If site is not deploying on push to master (logs, branch awareness, propagation delay)

 ## Yes, alternatives exist, but